To be connected with any board member who doesn’t have a listed email, please reach out to info@amherstwriters.org.

 guy has written with AWA groups for over ten years now and was certified as a facilitator in 2018.
 He facilitated two ongoing AWA groups, one Zoom version through Bread of Life in Sacramento California and a second in-person group.
 He has been hosting a group for writers working on their novels or memoirs.
 Finally, he works with two groups with Folsom Prison inmates.
 He spent twenty years in government social services working in alcohol and drug services, senior and adult services, and finishing with 10 years managing in child protective services.

-Member at Large: Susan Wingert (Ph.D.)
+Vice Chair: Susan Wingert (Ph.D.)

 Susan Wingert is a sociologist, editor, researcher, writer, and mom.
 She received her doctorate in sociology from Western University and bachelor’s and master’s degrees in family studies from the University of Manitoba.
 She works with the Alan Klass Program in Health and Humanities at the University of Manitoba.
 As an AWA facilitator, she has worked with health professionals, medical students and residents, cancer patients, caregivers, parents, and middle schoolers.
 She is a member of the AWA Board of Directors, and the Power of Story, Caregiver Project, and Write Around the World committees.
 She lives in Winnipeg.